 3. Seek professional help

 If you or your loved one do not feel comfortable approaching a close family member or friend, or if you feel you need additional help that is more objective and professional, I highly recommend speaking with a counsellor through your Student Assistance Program.
 Never feel ashamed for seeking help—especially for your mental and psychological well-being.
 Focusing on your grief, in fact, is often necessary in the healing process.

 December 6th is the National Day of Remembrance and Action on Violence Against Women in Canada.
 Thirty years ago, a tragic mass shooting at l’École Polytechnique de Montréal led to the murder of 14 young women on campus.
 The Canadian government now aims to commemorate this event by sharing troublesome statistics that women, girls and LGBTQ individuals across the country continue to face violence on a daily basis.

 The lasting effects

 The lasting negative effects of violence on women, girls and LGBTQ may relate to physical, sexual, and reproductive health.
 Victims of such trauma may experience serious anxiety and depression that impacts their ability to work, socialize, and generally interact with others.
-Whether at home, school, or in employment situations, victims could have a very difficult time in their day-to-day lives.
+Whether at home, school, victims could have a very difficult time in their day-to-day lives.

-Remember, if you or a loved one need support, grief and bereavement counselling options are available through your Employee or Student Assistance Program.
+Remember, if you or a loved one need support, grief and bereavement counselling options are available through your Student Assistance Program.
 There is nothing more important than your mental and physical well-being.